Asteroid coming exceedingly close to Earth, but will miss

 NASA insists it will be a near miss with no chance of the asteroid hitting Earth.

 NASA said Wednesday that this newly discovered asteroid will zoom 2,200 miles (3,600 kilometers) above the southern tip of South America.
-That’s ten times closer than the bevy of communication satellites circling overhead.
+That’s 10 times closer than the bevy of communication satellites circling overhead.

 Even if the space rock came a lot closer, scientists said most of it would burn up in the atmosphere, with some of the bigger pieces possibly falling as meteorites.